chev2/gmod-addons/addons/README.md

 - `simple_bunnyhop`: A gamemode designed for bunnyhopping.
 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1767781900)
 - `spraymesh_extended`: An improvement to the original SprayMesh with various new features, bug fixes and optimizations.
 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3072351693)
 - `vector_loc`: A developer tool that allows you to visualize the locations of vector coordinates on a map.
 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1782161573)
-- `vm_velocity`: Makes viewmodels move up and down depending on how fast you moving vertically.
+- `vm_velocity`: Makes viewmodels move up and down depending on how fast you are moving vertically.
 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2294290206)